 Now that you’re aware of viewable CPM, the next question would be, how it differs from standard CPM?

 vCPM, on the other hand, refers to Cost per thousand viewable impressions.
-This means that the advertisers pay on the basis of a 1,000 viewable impressions on the ad placed, not simply on the basis of the served ad.
+This means that the advertisers pay based on a 1,000 viewable impressions on the ad placed, not simply based on the served ad.
 The viewability of the ad plays a major role in determining the cost of the campaign. vCPM is more likely to be used by buyers interested in gaining brand awareness.

 As per the above chart from AppNexus, you can derive,

-– CPM doesn’t account viewability at all.
-Publisher with 20% ad viewability will be paid the same amount as the publisher with 80% ad viewability.
-To put it another way, one of your page with 20% ad viewability will get the same RPM as the page with 80% ad viewability.
+– CPM doesn’t account for viewability at all.
+Publishers with 20% ad viewability will be paid the same amount as the publisher with 80% ad viewability.
+To put it another way, one of your pages with 20% ad viewability will get the same RPM as the page with 80% ad viewability.

 That being said, there are exceptions.
 When advertisers use third-party viewability partners to measure placement-level ad viewability, they will bid only on 80% ad viewability pages/publishers, even if the CPMs are higher than the usual range.
-Besides, most of the DSPs have the capability to bid on better viewable placements to improve the campaign ROI.
+Besides, most of the DSPs can bid on better viewable placements to improve the campaign ROI.

 – vCPM will increase when the ad viewability is low.
-For instance, 20% ad viewability means an advertiser have to buy 5x to get one complete viewable impression.
+For instance, 20% of ad viewability means an advertiser has to buy 5x to get one complete viewable impression.
 When the viewability is over 50%, just buying an impression is enough.

 Percent-in-view and vCPM